 National Archaeological Museum, Athens.
 Inv.
 No. 911.

-Detail of an Attic black-figure hydria (water jar) showing the Trojan prince
+Detail of an Attic black-figure hydria (water jar) showing the chariot of the Trojan prince

 Made in Athens around 580 BC.
 Attributed to the Painter of London B76,